IRS Forms

 What information Schedule H reports, with practical prep steps

-Think of Schedule H as a clean bridge from financial statements to U.S. tax E&P. You begin with book income in functional currency, then post reconciling entries for permanent differences, timing items, and non‑deductible expenses.
+Think of Schedule H as a clean bridge from financial statements to U.S. tax E&P. You begin with book income in functional currency, then post reconciling entries for permanent differences, timing items, and non‑deductible expenses, applying the IRC §964(a) substantial-conformity standard (book-basis E&P with only minor tweaks does not meet the rule).
 Keep each entry labeled, for example §274 disallowance, §78 gross‑up, or section 986 items, and reference back to your trial balance.
-Carry all amounts in functional currency through line 5c, translate once on line 5d at the average rate for the tax year, then disclose that rate on 5e using the divide‑by convention.
+Carry all amounts in functional currency through line 5c, translate once on line 5d at the average rate for the tax year (not the year-end spot rate, per IRC §989(b)(3)), then disclose that rate on 5e using the divide‑by convention.
 If the CFC uses DASTM, line 5d equals 5c.

 A simple translation checklist you can paste into your template